GaganSingh001/My-Portfolio/data_analysis/README.md

 3. Create a Power Bi visuals for each of R scripts developed from #2.
 These visual will be R Script visuals.

 ## Features
-1. An intuitive dashboard that allow the user to analyzes and display key factors that affect CLV.
+1. An intuitive aggragate dashboard that allows the user to display the key factors that affect CLV.

 ## Timeline
 From start to finish, this script took about 1 week to develop.
 This was dependent on how accessible the customer is to provide feedback.